 - Godrej Tyson Foods, which is a joint venture in India in which the company has a minority interest, is a chicken processing business

 - Tyson Mexico Trading Company, which is a Mexican subsidiary, sells chicken products through the company’s US operations and co-packer arrangements

 - 1947: The company was incorporated as Tyson Feed and Hatchery, Inc., and provides three essential services: sale of baby chicks, sale of feed, and transportation of chickens to market

 - 1950–1959: Meatpackers begin to base operations in Northwest Arkansas.
 In the late 1950s, John offers a parcel of land to a processing company to entice them to build a plant.
-In 1958, Randall Road plant opens at a final cost of US$ 90,000 Mn, and vertical integration is completed.
+In 1958, the Randall Road plant opens at a final cost of US$ 90,000 Mn, and vertical integration is completed.

 - 1962: Acquired an Oklahoma City poultry and egg distribution facility

 - 1963: The company goes public as Tyson’s Foods, Inc., and begins its journey of acquisitions that grow Tyson Foods in every direction